 Case Study: Medor

-St. Joseph Parish, Medor Haiti and Our Lady Queen of Peace, Arlington, Virginia
+St. Joseph Parish, Medor Haiti and Our Lady Queen of Peace, Arlington, Virginia, and Raising Haiti Foundation

 A Model Twinning Relationship